 The report includes many comments from many respondents to help illuminate the findings, promote discussion and help generate fresh ideas.

 There is also a summary of findings section and a handy recommended agenda for possible action areas, with useful questions to help start the conversation.

-NB: It is an update on the 2011-12 and 2008-09 studies, so in this study, in certain sections it has been possible to include a review of what has changed in the last three years.
+NB: It is an update on the 2013-2014, 2011-12 and 2008-09 studies, so in this study, in certain sections it has been possible to include a review of what has changed over the past few years.

 The average retention rate by type of association (overall and also broken down by associations who only have individual members v. only organizational members vs. both types of members)